-Dates: Health Institutions, Systems and Policies is offered every year in the third or fourth week of July and can be taken in a distance format delivery.
+Dates: Health Institutions, Systems and Policies is offered every year in the third or fourth week of July and can be taken in person at Fuqua or in a distance format.

 2. Fundamentals of Health Sector Management: A Global Perspective (HSM Seminar) (3 credits)

 The course addresses key challenges in the value chain by which people and organizations around the world create, deliver, and consume health care goods and services.
 This course meets primarily by distance, and with one residency session.

 Dates: Students meet virtually (via Zoom) on six scheduled Sunday mornings for approximately 2 hours.

 The course concludes with a half-day conference that coincides with the start of the elective term.